apache/nuttx/arch/README.txt

   (power-on reset entry point, for example).
 It will be used in the final link with libup.a and other system archives to generate the final executable.

+Supported Architectures
+^^^^^^^^^^^^^^^^^^^^^^^

+arch/c5471
+    TI TMS320C5471 (also called TMS320DM180).
+    NuttX operates on the ARM7 of this dual core processor.
+This port uses the Spectrum Digital evaluation board with a GNU arm-elf toolchain*.
+    This port is in progress and partially functional (However, my board is dead at the moment so it will be awhile before I fix it).

+arch/pjrc-8051
+    8051 Microcontroller.
+This port uses the PJRC 87C52 development system and the SDCC toolchain.
+This port is not quite ready for prime time.

+arch/axiom-mc68
+    For the Motorola (Freescale) MC68HC908GP32 Microcontroller using the Axiom CMS8GP32 development board.
+This has not yet been checked-in.

+arch/sim
+  x86 Linux Simulation</b>.
+Fully functional.

+Other ports for the for the TI TMS320DM270 and for MIPS are in various states of progress

 Configuring NuttX
 ^^^^^^^^^^^^^^^^^